How to Outsource LIDAR Annotation

 We know the world is getting smaller day by day.
 The biggest businesses are household names in the US, in Argentina, in Ethiopia, in France, in Turkey and in Malaysia.
 When a business takes on a vendor, it is in the expectation that the vendor will support its wide reach and coverage and not be a hindrance to it.
 Equally, volume and standardisation being key advantages for a large business, they would not like to either design new processes for a different geography nor go looking for a new vendor.
 One skill over most others that such globalisation asks for is of being multilingual, of being able to handle work and interaction in a variety of languages used around the world.

-With oWorkers, what you get is an experienced LIDAR annotation services company offering multilingual managed human annotators spread across three global locations and covering over 20 of the most common languages, to train and validate your AI models with a global application, along with the willingness to learn more.
+With oWorkers, what you get is an experienced LIDAR annotation outsourcing company offering multilingual managed human annotators spread across three global locations and covering over 20 of the most common languages, to train and validate your AI models with a global application, along with the willingness to learn more.

 Data should be managed securely

 For a business, data pertaining to its business and of its clients, holds great value.
 The BPO business requires business sensitive data of the client to be worked upon by the provider and its resources.
-For delivering LIDAR annotation services, the vendor should have a secure network and protocols for its sharing that ensure that at no stage in the process there is a possibility of any part of the data being compromised.
+For delivering LIDAR annotation outsourcing, the vendor should have a secure network and protocols for its sharing that ensure that at no stage in the process there is a possibility of any part of the data being compromised.

 Operating from within the Eurozone with its strict regulations and governance, for oWorkers, compliance with the highest standards of data security are requirements, not nice-to-haves.
 We are GDPR compliant and ISO (27001 and 9001) certified.
 Our staff also sign and operate under an NDA (non-disclosure agreement) and work in monitored facilities with strict security protocols.